What Is the Active Directory Tombstone Lifetime?

 Windows 2019 180 days

-Tombstone lifetime is also important when taking backup and restore of Active Directory objects
+Tombstone lifetime is also important when taking backup and restoring Active Directory objects:

-• You cannot restore the deleted objects from backup older then tombstone lifetime.
+• You cannot restore deleted objects from a backup older than the tombstone lifetime.

-• You cannot keep a domain controller in the disconnected state more than tombstone lifetime else, inbound and outbound replication will be disabled automatically to avoid replication lingering objects.
+• You cannot keep a domain controller in a disconnected state longer than the tombstone lifetime.
+Otherwise, inbound and outbound replication will be disabled automatically to avoid replicating lingering objects.

-We can determine Active directory tombstone value using PowerShell and ADSI EDIT tool.
+We can determine the Active Directory tombstone value using PowerShell and the ADSI Edit tool.

-PowerShell: Open Active Directory Module for Windows PowerShell or Import Active Directory Module
+Open Active Directory Module for Windows PowerShell or import the Active Directory Module, then run:

 View tombstone lifetime value